 Through a comprehensive transcriptomic analysis of signaling downstream of neuregulin 1 type III in the context of neuropathy, we documented that in NRG1 type III overexpressing nerves, genes regulated by the MAPK/ERK pathway were upregulated and may contribute to increased myelin thickness in Schwann cells.
 Among these genes we identified, Pmp2, encoding for the peripheral myelin protein 2 and Omg, encoding for the oligodendrocyte myelin glycoprotein (OMG).
-Pmp2 is expressed in myelinating cells (Patzig et al., 2011), but only some myelinated fibers appear to maintain PMP2 (Trapp et al., 1979; Zenker et al., 2014).
-PMP2 seems to have a role in lipid homeostasis of myelinating Schwann cells, with recent evidences that PMP2 binds fatty acids (Majava et al., 2010; Zenker et al., 2014).
-This is particularly interesting as NRG1 was also identified upstream of MAF, a regulator of cholesterol biosynthesis (Kim et al., 2018), and in mice overexpressing NRG1 type III, cholesterol along with saturated and unsaturated fatty acids are increased (see accompanying paper Scapin et al.).
-On the other hand, there are conflicting reports on the expression of OMG in Schwann cells (Apostolski et al., 1994; Chang et al., 2010; Huang et al., 2005), and the function of OMG is unknown.
-Total knockout mice revealed that both PMP2 and OMG are dispensable to the formation or maintenance of myelin structure in the peripheral and central nervous system, respectively (Chang et al., 2010; Zenker et al., 2014).
-However, two recent studies in human revealed that de novo dominant mutations in PMP2 were identified in families with type 1 Charcot Marie Tooth demyelinated disease (Gonzaga-Jauregui et al., 2015; Motley et al., 2016).
-Thus, it has been suggested that mutations in PMP2 result to a probable toxic gain of function in myelinating Schwann cells causing demyelination (Gonzaga-Jauregui et al., 2015; Motley et al., 2016).
+Pmp2 is expressed in myelinating cells (62), but only some myelinated fibers appear to maintain PMP2 (51, 55).
+PMP2 seems to have a role in lipid homeostasis of myelinating Schwann cells, with recent evidences that PMP2 binds fatty acids (51, 63).
+This is particularly interesting as NRG1 was also identified upstream of MAF, a regulator of cholesterol biosynthesis (64), and in mice overexpressing NRG1 type III, cholesterol along with saturated and unsaturated fatty acids are increased (see accompanying paper Scapin et al.).
+On the other hand, there are conflicting reports on the expression of OMG in Schwann cells (65-67), and the function of OMG is unknown.
+Total knockout mice revealed that both PMP2 and OMG are dispensable to the formation or maintenance of myelin structure in the peripheral and central nervous system, respectively (51, 67).
+However, two recent studies in human revealed that de novo dominant mutations in PMP2 were identified in families with type 1 Charcot Marie Tooth demyelinated disease (68, 69).
+Thus, it has been suggested that mutations in PMP2 result to a probable toxic gain of function in myelinating Schwann cells causing demyelination (68, 69).
 Here, the hyperactivation of the MAPK/ERK pathway in Nrg1t3 animals appears to stimulate specifically the transcription of these less studied myelin proteins.
 The understanding of PMP2 and OMG function in Nrg1t3 animals could help us to understand further the mechanisms that drive hypermyelination.

-MAPK/ERK activation has been shown to have beneficial promyelinating function during normal development (Grossmann et al., 2009; Newbern et al., 2011; Shin et al., 2014) and to promote remyelination after injury (Napoli et al., 2012).
-Paradoxically, the activation of MAPK/ERK in Schwann cells has been also associated to detrimental effects on Schwann cell survival, development, myelination, remyelination (Maurel and Salzer, 2000; Napoli et al., 2012; Ogata et al., 2004; Syed et al., 2010) and axonal regeneration (Cervellini et al., 2018).
+MAPK/ERK activation has been shown to have beneficial promyelinating function during normal development (14, 15, 70) and to promote remyelination after injury (59).
+Paradoxically, the activation of MAPK/ERK in Schwann cells has been also associated to detrimental effects on Schwann cell survival, development, myelination, remyelination (16, 17, 45, 59) and axonal regeneration (71).
 The discrepancies between these studies could be explained in part by the context, the timing and the level of MAPK/ERK activation.
-A limited activation of MAPK/ERK, as in Nrg1t3 mice, was not associated to myelin structural or functional alterations, in accordance with previous histological examination in Nrg1t3 sciatic nerve (Michailov et al., 2004; Velanac et al., 2012).
-However, we and others showed that a sustained activation of MEK1 is associated to aberrant myelin structures and affects axon and myelin integrity (Ishii et al., 2016; Sheean et al., 2014).
+A limited activation of MAPK/ERK, as in Nrg1t3 mice, was not associated to myelin structural or functional alterations, in accordance with previous histological examination in Nrg1t3 sciatic nerve (7, 26).
+However, we and others showed that a sustained activation of MEK1 is associated to aberrant myelin structures and affects axon and myelin integrity (47, 56).
 Interestingly, we noticed that a strong decrease of EGR2 protein level specifically correlated with the sustained activation of MEK1 in Schwann cells, suggesting a dose effect of ERK phosphorylation levels on the regulation of EGR2 expression.

 It is possible that in Nrg1t3 nerves other molecular mechanisms downstream of NRG1 type III limit MAPK/ERK activation over time, in contrast to the constitutively activated MAPK/ERK pathway.
 For example, we found a decreased activation of genes with NFATc4 motifs, while the total amount and the active (nuclear) form of NFATc4 were unchanged.
 In addition, we saw an upregulation of the PI3K/AKT pathway, which might be important to balance MAPK/ERK signaling, as suggested previously (Fledrich et al., 2014).
-Also, possible upstream mechanisms such as laminin and laminin receptors can limit NRG1 type III effect on myelination (Ghidinelli et al., 2017; Heller et al., 2014; Mogha et al., 2016; Monk et al., 2015).
+Also, possible upstream mechanisms such as laminin and laminin receptors can limit NRG1 type III effect on myelination (72-75).